-BAE Systems wins U.S. Army’s CATV competition, receives $278 million contract
+BAE Systems Wins U.S. Army’s CATV Competition, Receives $278 Million Contract

 “Beowulf is a highly capable solution to meet the US Army’s requirement for Arctic operations.
 We look forward to providing our soldiers operating in challenging terrain and environments with this highly capable vehicle,” said Mark Signorelli, vice president of business development at BAE Systems Platforms & Services.
 “We have been maturing and modernizing cold weather all-terrain capabilities for decades, bringing advanced capabilities to the United States and numerous other countries.
 This contract means we will continue to do so for many years to come.”

-Its large windows and spacious cabin make Beowulf suitable to the tasks for the CATV program, including search and rescue, defense support to civilian authorities, and homeland defense.
+Its large windows and spacious cabin make Beowulf suitable to the tasks for the CATV program, including search and rescue, defence support to civilian authorities, and homeland defence.
 Its modern, commercial design ensures soldiers’ operational effectiveness in executing a wide variety of difficult missions.

 Mobile: (540) 529 5867